Adam-Thometz/Reptifeed/README.md

 ![Todo list](frontend/user-flow-pictures/todos-9-items.png)

 We're on the food page!
-You can get food by type or species, search for food, and even filter treats
+You can get food by type or species (blue tongue skink only for now), search for food, and even filter treats

 ![Food page](frontend/user-flow-pictures/food-page.png)